vokimon/back2back_audio/README.md

 [![Build Status](https://travis-ci.org/vokimon/back2back.svg?branch=master)](https://travis-ci.org/vokimon/back2back)

-This software is helpfull to prepare and manage a set of back2back test scripts over any piece of software that can be called and controlled by command line and produces output files that can be compared against some other reference files.
+This package is helpfull to prepare and manage back-to-back tests to get control over software you don't have proper tests yet.

+On one side, it includes `back2back`, a comand line tool that performs back-to-back tests on any software that can be called by command line and produces some output files you want to get warned when they get different.
-They were initially developed to do b2b tests on audio processing algorithms by comparing audio files but now it is extended to many other kind of files, like plain text and xml.
-Other formats can be added by extensions.
+You can define the set of commands and the outputs to watch in a simple YAML file.

+On the other side, it includes comparision functions and python-unittests like asserts you can use within your test suites that perform similar workflows, keeping the reference outputs in a folder and named by the testname.

+Both the command line tool and the python libraries, are extendable with plugins to get informative diff for several file formats: audio, xml, text, pdf...

 Why back-to-back testing